ozanMSFT/pytorch-wiki/TH-to-ATen-porting-guide.md

 * **Check that the code is live.** Some functions in THNN are dead.
 An easy check is to make sure the function shows up in the documentation (temporal = 1d, spatial = 2d, volumetric = 3d).

+## The general recipe

+Let us take `max_unpool1d` as an example.  max_unpool1d, max_unpool2d, and max_unpool3d are neural network functions that are currently implemented in our legacy THNN (CPU) / THCUNN (CUDA) libraries.
+It is generally better if these live in our new library ATen, since it is more feature complete and reduces cognitive overhead.
+Here is the documentation for one of these functions: https://pytorch.org/docs/master/nn.html?highlight=adaptive#torch.nn.MaxUnpool1d You can find how the function is binded to ATen in nn.yaml (https://github.com/pytorch/pytorch/blob/b30c803662d4c980588b087beebf98982b3b653c/aten/src/ATen/nn.yaml#L185-L195) and how its frontend API is defined in native_functions.yaml (https://github.com/pytorch/pytorch/blob/b30c803662d4c980588b087beebf98982b3b653c/aten/src/ATen/native/native_functions.yaml#L3334-L3356).

+The goal here is to remove the entry in nn.yaml, so the implementation is done complete in ATen.
+There are a few reasonable steps you could take to do this (these could all be separate PRs):
+* Implement a CPU-only replacement.
+You can still dispatch to THCUNN for the CUDA implementation by specifying backend-specific dispatch in native_functions.yaml (search for "dispatch:" for examples).
+The implementation of RoiPooling (https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/RoiPooling.cpp) can give you some inspiration here.
+* Implement a CUDA-only replacement.
+As before, the CUDA implementation of RoiPooling (https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/cuda/RoiPooling.cu) can give you some inspiration.
+* Implement a CPU-only replacement for the backwards functions (these are suffixed with _backward and _backward_out).
+* Implement a CUDA-only replacement for the backwards functions

+NOTE: no new tests should have to be written.
+If you want to test manually, run "python test/test_nn.py" and look for tests related to max unpooling, but the PR will run all the tests for you in any case.

 ## Good PRs to refer to

 A diff is worth a thousand words.
 Here are some existing ports which you can use to get some basic orientation: